 - How many projects do you work on at one time?

-- Will I have a dedicated project manager?
+- Will I have a project manager or supervisor?

 - Can you give me an estimated timeline for my project?

-- Do you handle all of the permitting with the NYC Buildings Department?
+- Do you handle all of the permitting with the NYC Building Department?